 7. Cobra (or Updog) (Urdhva Mukha Svanasana)

-A great chest opener after being hunched over with a heavy backpack all day, cobra will also release lower back tension and help in strengthening the arms and shoulders.
+As far as yoga for everyone goes, a great chest opener after being hunched over with a heavy backpack all day, cobra will also release lower back tension and help in strengthening the arms and shoulders.
 Always make sure to pull your shoulders down and away from your ears and lift from the sternum.

 8. Extended Puppy Dog (Uttana Shishosana)